grpnpraveen/GShadow-add-on/README.md

 # GShadow-add-on
-An addon for blender to add shadows to the greace pencil primitives or drawing or any grease pencil objects.
+An addon for the blender to add shadows to the grease pencil primitives or drawing or any grease pencil objects.

-*In Eevee shadows will appear in vieport but dont worry if you dont see shadows in the viewport because in the final reder you will get them*
+*In Eevee shadows will appear in the viewport but don't worry if you don't see shadows in the viewport because in the final render you will get them*
-The UI of the add-on looks like:
+The UI of the add-on looks like this:

 <img src="https://github.com/grpnpraveen/GShadow-add-on/blob/main/Img/UI.png" height=200 width=200/>